 Company shall not maintain or operate the Landfill in such a manner as to pose a substantial present or potential hazard to human health or the environment.

-Company shall not abandon or cease to operate the Landfill, sell, lease or transfer the Landfill, or enter into any Change of Control agreement, without the County’s consent and without properly transferring the Permit in accordance with the Regulations and other applicable Governmental Requirements.
+Except as otherwise provided in Section 13.6, Company shall not sell, lease or transfer the Landfill, or enter into any Change of Control agreement, without the County’s consent and without properly transferring the Permit in accordance with the Regulations and other applicable Governmental Requirements.

-Subject to, and without limiting, the terms and conditions of this Agreement or any Governmental Regulations or Required Authorizations, Company shall not, without providing the County prior written notice and an opportunity to comment, permit any significant change in the manner and scope of operation of the Landfill which may require new or additional permit conditions or safeguards to protect the public health and environment.
+Subject to, and without limiting, the terms and conditions of this Agreement or any Governmental Regulations or Required Authorizations, Company shall not, without providing the County prior written notice, permit any significant change in the manner and scope of operation of the Landfill which may require new or additional permit conditions or safeguards to protect the public health and environment.

 Term.